VirtoCommerce/vc-docs/platform/user-guide/docs/security/category-manager.md

 In this guide, we are going to explore the role of a category manager and permissions that can be assigned to them.
 The category manager is responsible for organizing and optimizing the presentation of products to enhance the shopping experience and drive sales.

-## Assign Permissions to Category Manager
+## Assign permissions to category manager

 To assign permissions to category manager: